 1 1/2 cups butter

 1/2 tsp. salt

 2 tsp. cinnamon

 12 oz. white chocolate chips or vanilla bark

 In a large bowl, cream sugar, butter, molasses and eggs.
 In a separate bowl, combine whole wheat flour, all-purpose flour, baking soda, salt, cinnamon, cloves, ginger and nutmeg.
 Add the flour mixture to the creamed mixture and mix well.
 Cover with plastic wrap and refrigerate for 1 hour.

 Preheat oven to 350 degrees.
 Form dough into balls using a cookie scoop and roll in sugar.
 Place on ungreased cookie sheets.
 Bake at 350 for 10-12 minutes.

 Allow cookies to cool completely.
-Use a rotary-style cheese grater to grate the paraffin wax.
-Melt the chocolate and wax slowly in the microwave until smooth.
+Melt the white chocolate/vanilla bark in the microwave until smooth.
 Dip the ginger cookies into the melted white chocolate.
 Place on wax paper until hardened.